fallahn/xygine/tutorial/part_1/readme.md

 Later, when creating custom systems, the `Drawable` component can be used to draw arbitrary shapes, having their vertex data updated via the custom system.
 Drawable components also have texture and shader properties, which allow SFML resources `sf::Texture` and `sf::Shader` to be applied to them.
-This will be covered later, and more information can also be found in the documentation.
+This is not covered here, but more information can be found in the documentation.
 Drawables have another important feature: the depth property.
 The `setDepth()` and `getDepth()` accessors can be used to define the ‘z depth’ of a drawable, providing runtime sorting of visible drawables.
 Setting a depth with a higher value ensures that the drawable is drawn in